 In The Last Jedi, Rey asks if Luke created Kylo Ren.
-But Ben Solo’s fall from grace is not so easily defined and certainly not so simple as having one catalyst alone.
+But Ben Solo’s fall from grace is not so easily defined and certainly not so simple as having a single catalyst.
 Of course, Luke’s brief failure as a mentor contributed significantly to Ben turning to the Dark Side, but it merely lit the touch paper.
 The fuel had long been laid, both by his parents, and through the toxic and abusive presence of Snoke.

 The Sword of Damocles hovered over the head of a young Ben Solo before he was out of diapers, dooming the boy to a destiny of conflicted emotions, anger, ego and a hunger for power.
 Had his parents been there for him in the way he needed, it might have helped counteract the effect of everything else, but even that might not have been enough to undo the effect of Snoke’s influence.
 The demands of the New Republic ensured Leia was only ever half present as a mother, while Han’s wild nature meant he never had it in him to be a stay-at-home dad.
 It was inevitable that Ben would exhibit a strong and innate command of the Force, and so both Han and Leia were likely grateful to leave their son in Luke’s care.
 Leia especially, as she was attuned to the Force and able to sense Snoke’s dark designs on her son.
 Luke was supposed to train Ben as a Jedi, keep him in the light.
 Well, we all know how that turned out.

-Ben was never any more evil than Anakin and as we’ve seen in the canon novels, he was just a normal kid.
+Ben was never any more evil than Anakin, and as we’ve seen in the canon novels, he was just a normal kid.
 Gifted with special abilities, certainly, but a young boy who just wanted to have fun and earn the approval of his parents.
 Perhaps the best example we’ve seen so far is in Daniel Jose Older’s Last Shot, in which a very young Ben Solo can be seen trying to get his parents’ attention as they both become increasingly absent, throwing tantrums and otherwise acting like a normal toddler.
-It’s what makes his arc so upsetting, with Snoke targeting Ben from a young age because of the boy’s balance of lightness and dark, probably even before his birth.
+It’s what makes his arc so upsetting, with Snoke targeting Ben from a young age because of the boy’s balance of lightness and dark.
 The allusions here to child abuse and grooming are impossible to ignore.